-PROXY FOR CROWN CASTLE INTERNATIONAL CORP.
-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 5, 2001 ANNUAL ······ MEETING The undersigned stockholder acknowledges receipt of the OF Notice of Annual Meeting of Stockholders and the Proxy Statement, each dated May 9, 2001, and hereby appoints Ted B. Miller, Jr. and Donald J. Reid, Jr., or either of them, proxies STOCKHOLDERS for the undersigned, each with full power of substitution, to vote all of the undersigned's shares of 6.25% Cumulative JUNE 5, 2001 Convertible Preferred Stock of Crown Castle International Corp. (the "Company") at the Annual Meeting of Stockholders of the Company to be held in the Forest III Ballroom of the Houstonian Hotel, 111 North Post Oak Lane, Houston, Texas, on Tuesday, June 5, 2001 at 9:00 a.m., Central Time, and at any adjournments or postponements thereof.
-Approval of an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares of the Company's Preferred Stock from 10,000,000 to 20,000,000 shares. [] FOR [] AGAINST [] ABSTAIN 2.
-In their discretion, upon such other matters as may properly
+JUNE 5, 2001

+The undersigned stockholder acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement, each dated May 9, 2001, and hereby appoints Ted B. Miller, Jr. and Donald J. Reid, Jr., or either of them, proxies for the undersigned, each with full power of substitution, to vote all of the undersigned's shares of 6.25% Cumulative Convertible Preferred Stock of Crown Castle International Corp. (the "Company") at the Annual Meeting of Stockholders of the Company to be held in the Forest III Ballroom of the Houstonian Hotel, 111 North Post Oak Lane, Houston, Texas, on Tuesday, June 5, 2001 at 9:00 a.m., Central Time, and at any adjournments or postponements thereof.

+1. Approval of an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares of the Company's Preferred Stock from 10,000,000 to 20,000,000 shares.

+[] FOR [] AGAINST [] ABSTAIN

-In their discretion, upon such other matters as may properly come before the meeting.
+2. In their discretion, upon such other matters as may properly come before the meeting.